Headshots with Glasses: How to Avoid Glare and Get a Clean Shot

 Final Take

 Glasses are part of your face.
-The goal isn't to hide them โ it's to manage the light so they don't hide you.
+The goal isn't to hide them but to manage the light so they don't hide you.
 A small angle adjustment and proper lighting solve 90% of glare problems.

 If you want to skip the lighting puzzle entirely, AI headshots let you test multiple versions from your desk.
 Upload clean source photos and let the model handle the rest.